Standard 2: Partnering with Families

 2.3 Candidates engage families in identifying their strengths, priorities, and concerns; support families to achieve the goals they have for their family and their young child’s development and learning; and promote families’ competence and confidence during assessment, individualized planning, intervention, instruction, and transition processes.

-*Note: The EI/ECSE Standards and Components use the term candidate to refer to preservice students in higher education programs.
-For the purpose of these materials that term will be maintained in the Standard and Component statements.
-The term “Learner” will be used in the support materials and resources.
+Note: The Initial Practice-Based Professional Preparation Standards Early Interventionists/Early Childhood Special Educators (EI/ECSE) standards and components use the term candidate to refer to preservice students in higher education programs.
+For the purpose of these modules, the term will be maintained in the EI/ECSE standard and component statements.
+The term learner will be used in the support materials and resources.

-The purpose of this module is to provide: (a) an explanation with examples of what learners should know and be able to do specific to Standard 2: Partnering with Families and its Components, (b) a summary of the rationale/evidence base for this Standard, and (c) a variety of learning resources.
+The purpose of this module is to: (a) identify what learners should know and be able to do specific to Standard 2: Partnering with Families, (b) provide higher education faculty and PD providers with a variety of learning resources for this standard, and (c) identify the relationship of these resources to adult learning practices.
 It is designed to be used flexibly for preservice and ongoing professional development.

 After engaging with these resources, IHE faculty and PD providers will be able to: